 Public Policy Fellowship Program

-The Public Policy Fellowship Program was established in 2011 to cultivate the next generation of public sector leaders in Northeast Ohio.
-Entrepreneurial and highly motivated undergraduate and graduate level students will gain a broad overview of county government through practical experience in a variety of policy areas.
-Working directly with the County Executive’s cabinet and staff, Fellows will have the opportunity to:
+The Public Policy Fellowship Program was established by the Cuyahoga County Executive in 2011 to cultivate the next generation of public sector leaders in Northeast Ohio.
+Through the Program, which operates during the summer, entrepreneurial and highly motivated undergraduate and graduate level students gain a broad overview of county government through practical experience in a variety of policy areas.
+Fellows are provided with opportunities to:

-- Attend site visits to various county facilities
+- Participate in site visits to various county facilities

 - Develop new ideas for projects and policies